Farhan12345a/plantstore-docs/README.md

 - npm
 - Fern CLI

-Install the Fern CLI globally using 'npm install -g fern-api'
+Install the Fern CLI globally using : npm install -g fern-api

 ## Running the documentation locally

-From the fern/ directory, start the development server : [fern docs dev]
+From the [fern/](fern/)  directory, start the development server (bash) : fern docs dev

 This will launch a local documentation site in your browser.
 Changes to MDX files, styles, or configuration will automatically reload.